growthcharts/brokenstick/vignettes/intro.md

 vignette: >
   %\VignetteIndexEntry{Introduction}
   %\VignetteEngine{knitr::knitr}
+  %\VignetteEngine{knitr::rmarkdown}
   %\VignetteEncoding{UTF-8}
 ---

 Vignettes are long form documentation commonly included in packages.
-Because they are    dddddd part of the distribution of the package, they need to be as compact as possible.
+Because they are part of the distribution of the package, they need to be as compact as possible.
 The `html_vignette` output type provides a custom style sheet (and tweaks some options) to ensure that the resulting html is as small as possible.
 The `html_vignette` format:

 - Never uses retina figures
 - Has a smaller default figure size